Can there really be one single BEST credit card?

 Next, you discover that you earn double points on an unheard of 4 bonus spending categories: gas, groceries, drugstore, and travel.
 Other cards either don't offer bonuses, limit them to 1.5x, or have points that are far less valuable with no airline mile conversion options.
 No other card offers a bonus on ALL travel purchases either.

 Then, you notice the massive 25,000 point sign up bonus worth $750 in free flights.
-The first year is always free - not just during promotions.
-The annual fee is a completely reasonable $150.
-You only need a minimum $20,000 income to qualify when most competitors require $60,000+.
-You pinch yourself when you realize you're looking at $1,722 worth of flight value in the first year after you pay your annual fee, if you spend a reasonable $2,000 per month on stuff you would buy anyway.
+The first year is always free.
+The annual fee is a reasonable $150.
+For such a premium card, there are no minimum income requirements when most competitors require $60,000+.
+You pinch yourself when you realize you're looking at $1,740 worth of flight value in the first year after you pay your annual fee, if you spend a reasonable $2,000 per month on stuff you would buy anyway.